Vaughn Grissom Player Props: Braves vs. Marlins

-On Monday, Vaughn Grissom (on the back of going 0-for-3) and the Atlanta Braves play the Miami Marlins, whose starting pitcher will be Edward Cabrera.
+On Tuesday, Vaughn Grissom (coming off going 0-for-3) and the Atlanta Braves play the Miami Marlins, whose starting pitcher will be Bryan Hoeing.
 First pitch is at 7:20 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Astros.
+In his previous game he had a hitless showing (0-for-3) against the Astros.

 Vaughn Grissom Game Info & Props vs. the Marlins